harsha3029/Project-US/readme.txt

 ------------------test cases --------------

-Builder and Singleton test cases are written and tested using junit 5 under package comorgan.unit.tests
+Builder and Singleton test cases are written and tested using junit 4.13 under package com.organ.unit.tests

-Just right on the file and click on run as Junit
+Import the project into eclipse and Just right on the file and click on run as Junit from eclipse.

-TO execute them using command prompt use